-The Ultimate 7-day Road Trip Through Jordan
+The Ultimate 7 Days Jordan Road Trip Itinerary

 Overview

-General information
+Practical information

-Jordan is a beautiful country with the most unique landscapes and many interesting sights such as ancient Roman cities, the desert, Petra… you name it.
+Jordan is a beautiful country with the most unique landscapes and many interesting sights such as ancient Roman cities, the Wadi Rum desert, Petra… you name it.
 We are sure that a road trip is the best way to get the most out of your trip and see all Jordan’s beauty.
 Not only did we see the most beautiful sights, but we also enjoyed the most breathtaking views and drove through some incredible landscapes all along the way.

 Road trip with 'Jordan Nomads'